 Embracing the hotel’s brutalist architecture, the design team juxtaposed a distinctly authentic and inviting interior that warmly welcomes guests as soon as they walk through the doors, while exposing the hotel’s signature concrete columns.
 Throughout the hotel’s refreshed interiors, a palette of dusty pink, deep green, cream, and slate is paired with plush seating and warm woods.
 Soft lighting, and polished brass and copper accents serve to highlight the original travertine finishes, distinguishing this new twist on brutalism-meets modern.

-As part of the overall renovation, the hotel’s 285 guest rooms and suites underwent a thorough renewal, incorporating a crisp, modern aesthetic to all guest touch points – from furnishings to bed linens and robes to stylish accent chairs, new 55-inch flat-screen TVs, modern drapery and a new line of bath products.
+As part of the overall renovation, the hotel’s 285 guest rooms and suites underwent a thorough renewal, incorporating a crisp, modern aesthetic to all guest touch points – from furnishings to bed linens and robes to stylish accent chairs gives a luxury walking distance experience also new 55-inch flat-screen TVs, fitness center, modern drapery and a new line of bath products.
 Art for the property was intentionally curated from local talent.
 A specially commissioned set of black and white photographs of the building’s architectural features grace the guest rooms and are complimented by hand-made ceramics by local artist Lawrence McRae.
 Even Colette, The Colonnade’s signature rubber duck, received a new look, trading in her bright yellow for a new shade of dusty pink.

 To commemorate its 50th year, The Colonnade will debut a two-night 50th anniversary offer with the first night at $289 and the second night is $50.00.
 LUCIE drink + dine will also offer an anniversary tribute with a special pre-fixe dinner for two people for $50.00 excluding alcohol, taxes and gratuity.
 This special pre-fixe menu will pay homage to the hotel’s 1970s restaurants, Zachary’s and Café Promenade, which once operated at the hotel.
 To book, visit www.colonnadehotel.com/offers.

-In addition to LUCIE drink + dine, The Colonnade Hotel is proud to boast Boston’s only outdoor rooftop pool, RTP, operating seasonally from Memorial Day to Labor Day.
-For more information on The Colonnade or LUCIE, visit www.colonnadehotel.com or follow The Colonnade on Instagram at @colonnadeboston.
+In addition to LUCIE drink + dine, The Hotel is proud to boast Boston’s only outdoor rooftop pool, RTP, operating seasonally from Memorial Day to Labor Day.
+For more information on The Colonnade or LUCIE, visit www.colonnadehotel.com or follow on Instagram at @colonnadeboston.